BookXcess opens South-east Asia’s largest 24-hour bookstore in Malaysia

 Follow topic:

 PETALING JAYA, Malaysia – BookXcess has unveiled its most ambitious venture yet.
-The Library by BookXcess at Sunway Square Mall, Bandar Sunway in Petaling Jaya is now the largest 24-hour bookstore in South-east Asia.
+The Library by BookXcess at Sunway Square Mall, Bandar Sunway in Petaling Jaya, is now the largest 24-hour bookstore in South-east Asia.

 Around 2,000 book lovers of all ages turned up for the midnight launch on Dec 10.
-The 3,530 sq m space includes two maze-like floors of towering shelves, nearly 1km of walkways, and quiet nooks for studying, working or settling in with a book.
+The 3,530 sq m space includes two maze-like floors of towering shelves, nearly 1km of walkways and quiet nooks for studying, working or settling in with a book.

 BookXcess co-founders Andrew Yap and Jacqueline Ng acknowledge that this flagship store is a bold undertaking, but one they believe is worth the risk.

 “We actually have the proof right here – even though it’s 12.30am, it’s packed.
-Malaysians do want to read and they need a convenient, accessible space to do so – that’s what The Library is here for,” he adds.
+Malaysians do want to read and they need a convenient, accessible space to do so.
+That’s what The Library is here for,” he adds.

+According to Ms Ng, Bandar Sunway was the natural choice for The Library due to its strategic location.
 “There are several universities nearby and not nearly enough conducive spaces for students to study and work on assignments, so we hope The Library becomes that safe space for them,” she says.

-“For The Library, we wanted to inspire creativity and curiosity among visitors and encourage them to read more, so we filled it with artworks, sculptures and installations that will spark that desire.”
+“We want to inspire creativity and curiosity among visitors and encourage them to read more, so we filled it with artworks, sculptures and installations that will spark that desire.”

-Among its Instagrammable highlights are the “Flying Books” suspended from the ceiling and Whale Fall, a striking ceiling installation by Malaysian artist CO2 made from damaged books rescued from the BookXcess warehouse.
+Among its Instagrammable highlights are the “Flying Books” suspended from the ceiling and “Whale Fall”, a striking ceiling installation by Malaysian artist CO2 made from damaged books rescued from the BookXcess warehouse.

-Several cones are also placed throughout the store – architectural sculptures that pay homage to Sunway City’s origins as a tin-mining town.
+Several cones are placed throughout the store – architectural sculptures that pay homage to Sunway City’s origins as a tin-mining town.
 Art lovers will also recognise the pumpkin installations that draw inspiration from Japanese artist Yayoi Kusama.

 A range of lifestyle partners transforms The Library into an all-day, all-night hub of exploration and inspiration.
 These include Kenny Hills Bakers, Becon Stationery, Frak/ture Fashion Studio and Good Mojo Smoothies.

-“It really is a dream for me that there’s a 24-hour bookstore now in Malaysia.
-It’s such a huge and beautiful place.
-Ever since I became a mom, this is my first time finding a place where I can let out my inner child again, so I’m really excited,” adds Pavithra.
+Ms Pillay adds: “It’s such a huge and beautiful place.
+Since I became a mum, this is my first time finding a place where I can let my inner child out again, so I’m really excited.”

 Ms Aleeya Qarmila, 20, a student at Sunway University, says she has been a regular at BookXcess since primary school.